ovuceljic/coding-challenge-salesforce/README.md

 # Custom Labels

-    - CustomLabels.labels-meta.xml file was created in case multilingual support is required.
+    - CustomLabels.labels-meta.xml --> File was created in case multilingual support is required.

 # Groups

-    - AllEmployees.group-meta.xml file was created as one of the requirements states that Staging_Product__c can be edited by anyone if Purchasing_Price__c < 5.00
+    - AllEmployees.group-meta.xml --> File was created as one of the requirements states that Staging_Product__c can be edited by anyone if Purchasing_Price__c < 5.00

     AllEmployees group is referenced in the Sharing Setting.

 # Permission Sets

-    - Picnic_Employees_Permission_Set.permissionset-meta.xml    -  Permission Set that handles field, object, and tab level security for Product2 and Staging_Product__c
+    - Picnic_Employees_Permission_Set.permissionset-meta.xml    -->  Permission Set that handles field, object, and tab level security for Product2 and Staging_Product__c

 # Quick Actions

-    - Product2.Product_Detail_Page.quickAction-meta.xml    - Quick Action that opens Product2 detail LWC
+    - Product2.Product_Detail_Page.quickAction-meta.xml   --> Quick Action that opens Product2 detail LWC

 # Roles